Sivaan66/Project---Pizza_sales/README.md

 GROUP BY pizza_types.category
 ORDER BY 2 DESC;
 ```
-### Determine the distribution of orders by hour of the day.
+### 7.Determine the distribution of orders by hour of the day.
 ``` sql
 # indicates in which hour of the day most of the customers coming to the store
 SELECT